-Table 3: Standards for Commercial Activities Non- compliance Status

-23.5.9 Commercial Recreation Activities D

-Commercial recreation activity must be undertaken outdoors and must not involve more than 10 persons in any one group.

-23.5.10 Retail Sales RD

-Buildings in excess of 25m gross floor area to be used for retail sales identified in Table 1 must be setback from road boundaries by a minimum distance of 30m.
-Discretion is restricted to:

-a. landscape character and visual amenity;
+Table 3: Standards for Commercial Activities Non - Compliance 23.5.10 Commercial Recreation Activities D Commercial recreation activity undertaken outdoors and involving not more than 10 persons in any one group.
+23.5.11 Retail Sales RD Buildings in excess of 25m2 gross floor area to be used for retail sales identified in Table 1 must be setback from road boundaries by a minimum distance of 30m.
+Discretion is restricted to: a. landscape character and visual amenity; b. access; c. on-site parking.

-b. access;

-c. on-site parking.